Mike McRoberts: Journalism career

 McRoberts began his career in 1984 as a cadet at Radio New Zealand.
 He became a sports reporter for TVNZ in 1995 before moving to current affairs with the Holmes programme in 1998.

-He moved to rival network TV3 as a reporter in 2001 and began a presenting role the following year as host of 60 Minutes.
+He moved to rival network TV3 as a reporter in 2001 and began a presenting role the following year as host of 60 Minutes, which he held until 2012.

-In March 2005 McRoberts and journalist Hilary Barry were appointed as newsreaders for the flagship 6pm bulletin then titled 3 News (now Newshub).
+In March 2005 McRoberts and journalist Hilary Barry were appointed as newsreaders for the flagship 6pm bulletin then titled 3 News (later Newshub).
 He has continued to report for the network and has covered conflicts in Afghanistan, Iraq, Lebanon, Gaza, East Timor and Solomon Islands as well as national disasters including the 2010 Haiti earthquake, the 2011 Tōhoku earthquake and tsunami and the Canterbury earthquakes in 2010 and 2011.

 In May 2012, McRoberts became the anchor of TV3's new current affairs show Three 60 focusing on international news, politics, and business.
-The show has now been cancelled.
+The show continued into 2013 but was eventually cancelled.

+In April 2024, following Warner Bros.
+Discovery's decision to close Newshub, McRoberts announced he would retire from news broadcasting.
+He co-anchored the final broadcast on 5 July 2024.
+In early May, the National Business Review confirmed that McRoberts would be taking up position as Te Ao Māori Editor, focusing on stories about Māori economic development in New Zealand.
+He presented the Radio New Zealand podcast series RNZ100: A Century of Stories, marking the state broadcaster's 100th anniversary.